aurigadl/vim-angularjs/README.md

 >> https://github.com/tpope/vim-fugitive
 Trabaja con git realizando todas las operciones sin salir del editor, con mejores prestaciones para la comparacion de archivos.<br />

-COMANDOS
->>Vim folding commands<br />
-zf#j creates a fold from the cursor down # lines.<br />
-zc<br />
-zf/string creates a fold from the cursor to string .<br />
-zj moves the cursor to the next fold.<br />
-zk moves the cursor to the previous fold.<br />
-zo opens a fold at the cursor.<br />
-zO opens all folds at the cursor.<br />
-zm increases the foldlevel by one.<br />
-zM closes all open folds.<br />
-zr decreases the foldlevel by one.<br />
-zR decreases the foldlevel to zero -- all folds will be open.<br />
-zd deletes the fold at the cursor.<br />
-zE deletes all folds.<br />
-[z move to start of open fold.<br />
-]z move to end of open fold.<br />